-Diabetes Mellitus is a disease by which the islet cells of the pancreas (cells responsible for secreting the hormone insulin into systemic circulation) lack the ability to secrete adequate amounts of insulin, or, insulin receptors on body cells are refractory to the effects of insulin when secreted, or both.
+Diabetes Mellitus is a disease by which the islet cells of the pancreas (cells responsible for secreting the hormone insulin into systemic circulation) lack the ability to secrete adequate amounts of insulin, or, insulin receptors on body cells are refractory to the effects of insulin when secreted; or both.
 Insulin plays an important role in the body regulating blood sugar (glucose) in response to ingestion of carbohydrates.
-When blood glucose levels spike in the blood following a carbohydrate rich meal, insulin is secreted by the pancreas to trigger the body cells to take up the excess blood glucose out of systemic circulation.
+When blood glucose levels spike in the blood following a carbohydrate rich meal, insulin is secreted by the pancreas to trigger the body cells to take up the excess blood glucose out of systemic circulation and store it in the cells.
 This keeps blood glucose levels in check, while providing glucose for the cells, which is their primary source of energy.
 When insulin is deficient from defective pancreatic islet cells, or, if body cell receptors are refractory to the effects of insulin, the result is chronically high blood glucose, diabetes mellitus.

-In the brain, with individual cells that make up brain tissue, called neurons, being especially sensitive to the inability to take up glucose for energy, cells become compromised and begin to die.
-In combination with high levels of blood glucose that occur with diabetes mellitus and osmotic and electrolyte disturbances that result from this, disorientation, seizure, coma, and even brain death can occur in unregulated canine and feline diabetics.
+In the brain, with individual cells that make up brain tissue, called neurons, being especially sensitive to the inability to take up glucose for energy, cells become compromised and begin to die when deprived of blood glucose.
+In combination with high levels of blood glucose that occur with diabetes mellitus and osmotic and electrolyte disturbances, disorientation, seizure, coma, and even brain death can occur in unregulated canine and feline diabetics.

 At the level of the blood vessels, inflammatory disease of the walls of the blood vessels can occur in cases of unregulated diabetes called vasculitis.
 Vasculitis may lead to disturbances in circulation, vascular pain, and clot formations.